eecs489staff/a1-sockets-mininet/README.md

 > **NOTE:** When calculating the rate, **do not** use the `time` argument, rather measure the time elapsed from when the client first starts sending data to when it receives its acknowledgement message.
 Additionally, note that the throughput is in Kilobytes (KB) whereas the rate is in Megabits per second.
 (Mbps) Make sure your units are accurate to avoid losing points on the autograder.

+> **NOTE:** Your program may run for slightly longer than the `time` argument; this is because the socket `send` function returns when the bytes to send are copied into the kernel buffer, rather than when the bytes are actually sent.
+This means that, when you stop calling `send` at the end of your client sender loop, there are actually still some bytes left to be transmitted.
+However, since TCP kernel buffers default to reasonably small sizes (~80KB), this will cause a delay on the order of fractions of a second, as modern links typically transmit on the order of Mbps.
+You can check the size of your kernel buffer by running `$ cat /proc/sys/net/ipv4/tcp_wmem`; the middle number is the default size.
+You can make this more precise by using `setsockopt` to set the `SO_SNDBUF` field, which controls the kernel buffer for the TCP socket.

 ### Testing

 You can test `iPerfer` on any machines you have access to.
 However, be aware the certain ports may be blocked by firewalls on end hosts or in the network, so you may not be able to test your program on all hosts or in all networks.

 The primary mode for testing should be using Mininet.
-You should complete [Part 2](#part2) of this assignment before attempting that.
+You should complete [Part 1](#part1) of this assignment before attempting that.

-You should receive the same number of bytes on the server as you sent from the client.
-However, the timing on the server may not perfectly match the timing on the client.
-Hence, the bandwidth reported by client and server may be slightly different.

 The autograder will be released about halfway through the assignment.
 Instructions for submission are [here](#submission-instr).
 It is not meant to be your primary source of testing/debugging, but is rather intended for you to see your overall progress.
+You are free to use `spdlog::debug` to output debug logs, but you should not output any `error` or `info` logs not specified in this specification.

 <a name="part4"></a>
 ## Part 4: Measurements in Mininet